 Aside from the prospect of financial gain, Sewell was excited by the possibility of establishing an improved legal system in a new colony.
 He had for some years been interested in reforming the English system of land transfer.
 In 1846 he published a pamphlet advocating a simple system of registration of title, supervised by qualified registrars.
 The Canterbury settlement seemed suitable for the experiment and he envisaged employment as a registrar.
-He married Elizabeth Kittoe, probably on 23 January 1850, at Deal, and then made plans to emigrate.
+He married Elizabeth Kittoe at Chadwell St Mary, Essex, on 23 January 1850, and then made plans to emigrate.

 However, it was three years before he set foot in the colony.
 The association's legal and financial problems prompted Lord Lyttelton (the chairman of the association) and Edward Gibbon Wakefield to invite Sewell to take a salaried position as deputy chairman of the management committee.
 In this capacity he was to make his greatest contribution to Canterbury.